 - Nothing inflammatory/accusatory

-Keep it light and “feel good,” and you’ll give yourself a better chance of getting a positive response.
+Keep it light and “feel good,” and you’ll give yourself a better chance of getting a positive response from your ex.

 Rule Two: Don’t Use a Text Template